uwjhn/RHTools/README.md

 #### Menu and Icons
 * The left icon (see red rectangle) is used to run RHTools like it is configured.
 * The right icon is used to configure RHTools.
-* In addition a menu can be used to operat RHTools (yellow rectangle)
+* In addition, a menu can be used to operate RHTools (yellow rectangle)
 ![RHTools Bar](https://github.com/uwlau/RHTools/blob/master/help/bar.png?raw=true)

 #### Shortkeys